romanchechyotkin/inno-internship/README.md

-# InnoTaxi

-All repositories, that are going to be created during the internship project must be private.
-They become a part of the NDA, signed by you (**Forbidden to make those repos public, ever)!**

-InnoTaxi - app for ordering a taxi.
+# app for ordering a taxi.

 In app realization, there must be: